 Here are some tips to help you to use P2P networks safely and efficiently:

-Invest in high-quality P2P software which is more resilient to remote exploits to set up your network.
+- Invest in high-quality P2P software that is more resilient to remote exploits to set up your network.

 Examples of P2P networks